rchain/architecture-docs/contracts/contract-design.rst

 Messages themselves are virtual objects, but the pre-state and post-state of a contract, referring to the states before and after a message is sent by one agent and received by another, are verified and written to blockchain storage.

-Only the successful transmission of a message qualifies as a verifiable transaction that can be included in a block.
+Message passing is an atomic operation.
+Either a message is transmitted, or it is not, and only the successful transmission of a message qualifies as a verifiable transaction that can be included in a block.
 Examples hitherto depict atomic protocols, but full-bodied applications may spawn, send, and receive on ten’s of thousand’s of channels at runtime.
 Hence, when a resource is transferred from one agent to another, even in larger systems, there is record of when and where it went.
 This implementation is consistent with an interpretation of data as a linear resource.

 .. figure:: ../img/10156345.png